MGTheTrain/cpp-opengl-renderer/README.md

 Open a command prompt and navigate to the vcpkg directory.
 Run the following command to integrate vcpkg with Visual Studio: `<vcpkg installation path>/vcpkg integrate install`
 Run the following command from the vcpkg directory to install the dependencies specified in the vcpkg.json file: `<vcpkg installation path>/vcpkg install`
-Once the dependencies are installed, integrate vcpkg with Visual Studio using the following command: `<vcpkg installation path>/vcpkg integrate install`

 ### Debugging